MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/responsivead.md

 |ImageMedia153X100|1.53:1|306 width x 200 height|

 > [!NOTE]
-> The sub types in the table below are for Multimedia ads version 1.
+> The image sub types in the table below are for Audience ads version 1.

 |Sub Type|Minimum dimensions in pixels|
 |--------|--------|